nt-rbmk/demo-tf-ans/README.md

    Then select Loki and add in URL http://loki:3100

    Finally, click Create -> Import add 893 and Load.
 Select Prometheus Data source and import.
-The dashboard for docker containers is ready.
+The dashboard for docker containers stats is ready.